hackcheckio/Hackcheck-Private-API/README.md

 - API Key
 - Whitelisted IP Address

+If you are having trouble authenticating your IP address, visit [here](https://api.hackcheck.io/api/v2/ip) and make sure the IP you are entering on your [profile](https://hackcheck.io/profile) matches the IP you are shown.

 Once you've purchase a developer plan you can navigate to your [profile](https://hackcheck.io/profile), there you will be able to copy your `API key` and authorize whichever IP address you'd like.